An Garda Siochana Ombudsman Commission

-Part of that respect and commitment is our observance of the rule of law with due regard to rights emanating from that law and other rights that pre-exist before the law.
+Part of that respect and commitment is our observance of the rule of due regard to rights that pre-exist before the law.
 When there is any misconduct in this social contract, who decides?

 It is all up to us humans.
 Method is required.
 We have police to protect our life, property and peace.
 We collectively give them adequate power to do that job for us.
 We entrust them to do that job conscientiously, honestly and loyally.
 Their executive powers are subject to our rights and duties.

 We know that all humans fail at some time or another.
 Human failures threaten society when not addressed.
-Failures become acceptable and spread quickly when not cured like a disease.
-The malady can be easily cured with a good effective, efficient and sympathetic designated due process.
+Failures become acceptable and spread quickly when not cured, like a disease.
+The malady can be easily cured with a good effective, efficient and sympathetic designated remedy.

 Police are part of that process.
 In the Republic of Ireland, An Garda Siochana assume police duties in the context of “The Constitution of Ireland, 1937”.